Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Limitations

 We highlight three main limitations of our analysis and proposed \textsc{DBA} method.
 First, \textsc{DBA} can only detect errors that manifest as disagreement across prompting regimes.
 When a model reproduces the same incorrect answer under Direct, Assistive, and Incremental prompting, \textsc{DBA} treats that answer as stable and provides no corrective signal.

 Second, \textsc{DBA} relies on access to high-quality decompositions expressed in our DSL.
-In this work, such decompositions are obtained from human annotations or from a strong frontier teacher model.
-Because non-frontier models often struggle to produce reliable multi-hop decompositions on their own, the method currently depends on external planners rather than being fully self-contained.
+In the main experiments, we use decompositions that are manually verified or produced by a strong teacher model, so our reported setup still assumes access to reliable plans.
+This makes the method less self-contained, especially for weaker models, which often struggle to generate good multi-hop decompositions on their own.
+However, this limitation is less severe for stronger models; as shown in Appendix~\ref{app:auto-decomp-feasibility}, a 70B-scale open model can generate usable decompositions in most manually audited cases.

 Third, \textsc{DBA} incurs additional computational cost and latency, since it requires at least one decomposed execution in addition to the Direct call.
 Incremental prompting further increases this cost by introducing one model invocation per hop.
 In contrast, baselines such as \textsc{AYS} and \textsc{IC-IDK} operate within a single prompting regime and are therefore cheaper to deploy, although they provide weaker error-detection performance.